-Strange as it may be, “dirt” has a bad name, as does its twin sister “soil.”
-To most people, dirt is synonymous with filth; something that should immediately be scrubbed off of our bodies (those clean, sanitary vessels) less we be permanently “soiled” by it.
+Strange as it may be, “dirt” has a bad name, as does its close relative “soil.”
+To most people, dirt is synonymous with filth — something that should immediately be scrubbed off of our bodies (those clean, sanitary vessels) less we be permanently “soiled” by it.

 More than anything, we love entrusting it with our seeds.
-Give healthy dirt a single seed (something the size of a freckle) and it will turn that seed into a lush plant that produces dozens of pounds of delicious, healthy food in return—not to mention thousands of new seeds).
-Great food is dirt’s way of saying “thank you for being a good steward of me.”
+Give healthy soil a single seed and it will turn that seed into a lush plant that produces dozens of pounds of delicious, healthy food in return—not to mention thousands of new seeds.
+Great food is soil’s way of saying “thank you for being a good steward of me.”

-The lifeforms in dirt aren’t there to drink cocktails and share celebrity gossip, they are each there to serve specific functions to keep the dirt “alive”: breaking down organic matter, maintaining nutrient density, absorbing and holding water, symbiotically working with plant roots to increase mineral absorption, etc—all of which make dirt a medium capable of nurturing all the stuff you see growing above its surface (aka “life”).
+The lifeforms in soil aren’t there to drink cocktails and share celebrity gossip.
+They are there to serve specific functions to keep the soil alive: breaking down organic matter, maintaining nutrient density, absorbing and holding water, symbiotically working with plant roots to increase mineral absorption, etc. All of these functions collectively make dirt a medium capable of nurturing all the stuff you see growing above its surface (aka “life”).

 Whether we like it or not, we’re all part of this incomprehensibly amazing living ecosystem that allows you (and everyone and everything else) to continue to stay alive from one generation to the next.
 Despite their lower level cognition, earthworms seem to grasp this seemingly obvious relationship and are constantly working to improve our dirt.
 Ironically, humans — a “force of nature” with superior cognitive abilities and advanced technical capabilities relative to earthworms — seem to have difficulty grasping this concept.

-What will you do with your dirt?
+What will you do with your soil?

 - Degrade It, leaving it worse off for our children;